-Danese Kenon is a visual leader, coach and educator who has evolved with the journalism industry over the last two decades.
-After receiving a Bachelor of Arts degree in English from Virginia State University, she attended The Poynter Institute in St. Petersburg, Fla. as a Visual Fellow.
+Danese Kenon is a visual leader, cutting-edge coach and dynamic educator with nearly two decades of photojournalism experience.
+After receiving a Bachelor of Arts degree in English from Virginia State University, she attended The Poynter Institute in St. Petersburg, Fla., as a Visual Fellow.
 This academic boot camp changed her perception of photojournalism.
-It was there that she learned visual journalism more than just 'pretty pictures.' – it also came with responsibility to convey and share the truth.
+There she learned that visual journalism is more than just “pretty pictures” and comes with a responsibility to convey and share the truth.

-Currently, Danese Kenon is the Deputy Director of Photography for Video/Multimedia at the Tampa Bay Times.
-Kenon often teaches leadership and multimedia journalism to organizations like The Kalish, Multimedia Immersion and to the students of the National Association of Black Journalists.
+Danese Kenon is the Director of Photography and Video for the Philadelphia Inquirer.
+She teaches leadership and multimedia journalism to organizations such as The Kalish and Multimedia Immersion and to the students of the National Association of Black Journalists.
 You can follow her on twitter @danesekenon.